Break Out (Pointer Sisters album): Overview

 The re-release of "I'm So Excited"—the one single from Break Out to feature a lead vocal by Anita Pointer, who sang lead on most Pointer Sisters hits—resulted in a third consecutive Top 10 hit for the group, peaking at No. 9.
 Prior to Break Out, the Pointers had accumulated three earlier Top 10 hits over a 12-year recording career.
 After the Break Out track "Neutron Dance", with Ruth Pointer on lead vocal, was optioned for the soundtrack of the 1984 film Beverly Hills Cop, it became the album's fifth single and fourth consecutive Top 10 hit, reaching No. 6 on the Hot 100 in February 1985.
 A sixth single, "Baby, Come and Get It", featuring June Pointer on lead, became a minor hit in the spring of 1985 (No. 44 Hot 100/No. 24 R&B).

-"Nightline", the track dropped from Break Out as originally formatted to allow inclusion of "I'm So Excited", was originally written for and recorded by Michael Jackson but was never released, although a leaked recording has been circulating for many years.
-The Pointer Sisters' version was utilized as the B-side of the "Automatic" single.

 Break Out sold over three million copies in the U.S. and won the group two Grammy Awards and two American Music Awards.
 The 1983 original release and the 1984 re-release were both remastered and issued in a deluxe expanded edition with bonus tracks on CD in 2011 by Big Break Records.

 According to Ruth Pointer, she and her sisters were not happy with the title Break Out.
 "We kept thinking of it as a rash or jail", she said.